hashicorp/consul/website/source/docs/commands/acl.html.md

   Create a new ACL Policy:

-      $ consul acl policy create “new-policy” \
+      $ consul acl policy create "new-policy" \
-                                 -description “This is an example policy” \
+                                 -description "This is an example policy" \
-                                 -datacenter “dc1” \
+                                 -datacenter "dc1" \
-                                 -datacenter “dc2” \
+                                 -datacenter "dc2" \
                                  -rules @rules.hcl

   Set the default agent token: